 Such a pool invited shedding our clothes and taking a swim on a warm summer day and then sunning ourselves in our natural state on the rocks.
 We didn’t think twice about swimming naked.
 We were used to being naked with one another in school showers, Scout swim nights at the YMCA (nude showers and nude swimming was required), and high school freshman swimming class, which in those days also required swimming nude.
 We had not the least hesitation to be nude with each other in the 1950s.

 I had a few more experiences of skinny dipping with a friend.
 One occurred five years later when I visited a friend named Mike Fisher in the Blue Ridge Mountains of Virginia at the end of summer.
-We were walking along a river one warm evening and Mike suggested that we take a swim in the river.
-He began taking off his clothes.
+We were walking along the Shenandoah River one warm evening and Mike suggested that we take a swim.
+Without hesitation he began taking off his clothes.
 I followed his lead, and we enjoyed an evening of skinny dipping.
 There was nothing unusual about this.
 If women weren’t around, boys swam naked in secluded places.

-I admit that once when I went up Bear Mountain alone and no one was on the trail or could be seen from the top, I decided to shed my clothes and enjoy an opportunity of being au naturel.
+The nearest mountain to the O’Dell camp was Bear Mountain and several times I climbed it alone.
+I admit that once when I went up to the top no one was on the trail or could be seen from the top, I decided to shed my clothes and enjoy an opportunity of being au naturel.
 The skin not only contains the body but it also is the point of contact with the world beyond the body.
 Shedding the clothes that protect us from the world, we experience sensations of the world directly — the warmth of the sun, the coolness of the breeze, the feel of the earth beneath our feet.
-Since n o one was around I could enjoy the naked granite mountain top in a state of total nakedness.
-These sensations are extremely pleasant.
-What boy (or girl) hasn’t secretly wanted to experience this?

 Even when I was in college I would go to the Adirondacks for a few days after the spring term before I began my summer job for some quiet canoeing, taking one or two college friends along.